What lawyers do

 - representing clients in court, including presenting the case and cross-examining witnesses; and

-- negotiating settlements with the other side.
+- negotiating settlements with the other side (when a legal dispute is resolved privately outside of court).